Your cookie preferences

 Which companies look at your credit file?

-The range of companies that would base their decision to accept you as a client is wider than you may think.
+The range of companies that would base their decision to accept you as a client on your credit report is wider than you may think.
 It includes credit card companies, mortgage lenders, estate agents and landlords, utility firms and mobile phone providers.
 In other words, any provider that could lose out if you proved to be unable to pay them what you owe on time.

 Who provides credit scores?